 Assignments: All assignments will be accomplished through the Hawkes Learning System.
+HAWKES

-HAWKES LEARNING is a Web-based, artificially intelligent assessment and learning system.
-There will not be any "traditional" homework assignments, as each student will be required to complete work on the HAWKES LEARNING system and will be graded on the progress made through each chapter, in HAWKES LEARNING.
+LEARNING is a Web-based, artificially intelligent assessment and learning system.
+There will not be any "traditional" homework assignments, as each student will be required to complete work on the HAWKES LEARNING system.
+Grading is based on the progress made through each chapter, in HAWKES LEARNING.
 See Grade Computation below.
 Late assignments can be reduced 20% for each day they are late.